 Well, you could

-2) Shut down the business, and risk getting sued by your suppliers, workers and landlord for not paying them like you promised.
+2) Shut down the business and get sued by your suppliers, workers and landlord for not paying them like you promised.
 Your personal assets may be seized and sold to pay your creditors.
 You’ll most likely be declared bankrupt.

-3) Quietly sell all your stuff and book a one-way flight to a faraway land, never to return.
+3) Quietly sell all your stuff and book a one-way flight to Nicaragua, never to return.

 The risks associated with traditional businesses are often too impractical for the average person to consider.